AxonFramework/AxonFramework/axon-5/design-principles.md

 - Dispatch Interceptors should allow reaction to the responses of handling the message(s).
   Or, distinct Result Interceptors should be present throughout the Framework's bus implementations.
 - Distinct interceptor support interfaces should not be necessary.
-  Instead, the constructors/builders of the respective bus implementations should allow provisioning of a a single instance.
+  Instead, the constructors/builders of the respective bus implementations should allow provisioning of a single instance.
   This single instance internally represents the chain of interceptors to utilize before dispatching, handling, or result returning.

 ## Commands / Command Modelling / Aggregates